 How Much Can I Borrow If I Have Been Repossessed?

 With an exemplary credit record you would expect to be able to borrow up to five times your annual income.
 With a repossession in your history, the amount of credit extended will be lower.
 As with all mortgage applications you will be subject to an affordability assessment, and again the age of the repossession will play a part.
 As a general rule, between 12 and 36 months after the repossession, you might be able to borrow three times your annual income.
 Between 3 and 6 years after the repossession, you might be able to borrow four times your annual income.
 Over 6 years after the repossession, you might be able to borrow five times your annual income.

 Do I need a Larger Deposit if I Have Been Repossessed?

-When it comes to making a decision as to whether to offer a repossession mortgage, lenders will look at three main areas: 1, the details of the repossession itself; 2, the way in which you have conducted your affairs since then; and 3, your current financial standing.
-Let’s take a closer look at those.
+When it comes to making a decision on whether to offer a repossession mortgage, lenders will generally look at these three main areas:

 The details of the repossession

 When it comes to the actual repossession, then a potential lender will want to know: